Goodjooy/axum-server-starter/Readme.md

 the trait define how to apply the prepare task, after prepare down, it return a `PreparedEffect`

-### `PreparedEffect` trait
+### `PreparedEffect` trait family

-the trait will apply multiply effect on the server. include the following
+the trait family will apply multiply effect on the server. include the following

 - Router
-- Extension
+- State
-- GracefulShutdown
+- Middleware
-- setting the internal `hyper::Server`

 ## `Concurrently` or `Serially`